-Submission of a resume summarizing professional activities and completed continuing education

-Additional information for graduate Nursing programs: Admissions Requirements; Course

-Repeats; Time Limitations; Requirements for Graduation - consult the Nursing Department web page or the Program Plans site on the Registrar's web page.
+Submission of a resume summarizing professional activities and completed continuing education Additional information for graduate Nursing programs: Admissions Requirements; Course Repeats; Time Limitations; Requirements for Graduation - consult the Nursing Department web page.

 Master of Science in Nursing Education

 The purpose of this program is to prepare master's level nurses who are skilled in fulfilling the educator role in nursing programs and/or in staff development roles.
 Nursing education requires nursing faculty and staff development educators prepared at the master's level, who can serve as educators and leaders for the nursing profession.
 In light of the current nursing faculty shortage, there is a critical need for nurse educators who can promote the growth of nursing students and prepare new nurses to enter the profession.
 Nurses who complete the Master of Science in Nursing Education will be prepared to fill the educator role either in a traditional academic nursing program or in a staff development role.